QuantitativeBiology/GenerativeProteomics/docs/source/Architecture.rst

 - **Params**: Stores hyperparameters and passes them to the network.
 - **Metrics**: Computes key metrics such as loss values for both the Discriminator and Generator.
 - **Utils**: Provides auxiliary functions like indexing, output generation, and CSV creation.
+- **ImputationManager**: Manages the selection and execution of different imputation methods.

 Execution Flow
 --------------